Ma-Marcinowski/Verificational-Model/README.md

         - Layers order - as suggested in: G. Chen, *et al.*, *Rethinking the Usage of Batch Normalization and Dropout in the Training ofDeep Neural Networks*, arXiv:1905.05928;

      * 2.1.2.
-Language, libraries and API:
+Language, libraries and framework / API:

         - Python3;
         - Numpy (data sequence), Pandas (dataframe), Matplotlib (metrics plot), Pydot and GraphViz (model plot);